How to get the most out of EPCOT with toddlers and little kids

 Rope drop crowds at Test Track

-See our main Disney World post for general tips on how to reduce wait times at Disney – including using Genie+, individual lightening lanes, single rider lanes, and doing rope drop – but here are some specific tips for EPCOT.
+See our main Disney World post for general tips on how to reduce wait times at Disney – including using the Disney Lightning Lane Multi Pass, single pass lightning lanes, single rider lanes, and doing rope drop – but here are some specific tips for EPCOT.
+Not that Genie+ has been replaced with the Disney Lightning Lane Multi Pass.

 Which is the best first ride to choose at EPCOT?

-The most popular rides at EPCOT are: Guardians of the Galaxy: Cosmic Rewind; Frozen Ever After; Remy’s Ratatouille Adventure; and Test Track.
-To ride Cosmic Rewind, you currently need to join the virtual queue or buy a lightening lane, so this isn’t an option for rope drop.
-This leaves the other three.
+The most popular rides at EPCOT are: Guardians of the Galaxy: Cosmic Rewind; Frozen Ever After; Remy’s Ratatouille Adventure; and Test Track (currently being reimagined).

-In my experience, Frozen and Remy’s are busier than Test Track and their Genie+ lightening lanes sell out quickly, so I would advise choosing one of these for rope drop and the other for your first Genie+ selection.
-If you’re not using Genie+, rope drop whichever one is your biggest priority.
+Both Frozen and Remy’s are in Tier 1, meaning you can only choose one of these as part of your first three selections with a Disney Lightning Lane Multi Pass (see my Disney World post for more info on how multi passes work).
+Because the lightning lanes for both these rides can sell out quickly, I would advise choosing one for rope drop and the other for your first lightning lane selection.
+If you’re not using a multi pass, rope drop whichever one is your biggest priority.

-That said, sometimes the rope drop line is longer than the line later in the day.
-But that’s a gamble and to be on the safe side, I’d rope drop one of the popular rides, eating breakfast while you wait.
+All that said, sometimes the rope drop line is longer than the line later in the day.
+But that’s a gamble, and to be on the safe side, I’d rope drop one of the popular rides, eating breakfast while you wait.

-Is Genie+ worth it at EPCOT with toddlers and little kids?
+Is a Disney Lightning Lane Multi Pass worth it at EPCOT with toddlers and little kids?

-There’s no black and white answer when it comes to saying if Genie+ is worth it at EPCOT with kids.
+There’s no black and white answer when it comes to saying if a Disney Lightning Lane Multi Pass is worth it at EPCOT with kids.
 It’s partly down to the crowds and how many rides you want to do.
-If Remy’s Ratatouille, Frozen Ever After and Test Track are all on your “must-do” list then having Genie+ will save you time and mean you can likely do all three.
+If Remy’s Ratatouille and Frozen Ever After are all on your “must-do” list, then having the multi pass will save you time and mean you can likely do all three.

 However, if you only have one of these on your “must-do” list, then you could do that at rope drop and then fit in the other less popular rides throughout the day.
 This is especially true if your kids only want to do the most gentle rides.
-That said, Genie+ will almost certainly save you time, and we recommend it with little kids as they tend to have a low tolerance for queues (ours certainly do)!
+That said, a Disney Lightning Lane Multi Pass will almost certainly save you time, and we recommend it with little kids as they tend to have a low tolerance for queues (ours certainly do)!

 I also recommend it when the crowds are at their peak as even the less popular rides can get long lines then.

-Here’s a full list of the Genie+ attractions at EPCOT in alphabetical order.
-Remember this is subject to change at any time, so do check the website/app on the day.
+Here’s a full list of the attractions at EPCOT in alphabetical order and divided into Tier 1 and Tier 2.
+Remember this list is subject to change at any time, so do check the website/app whe you’re planning to visit.

 • Disney and Pixar Short Film Festival